 How do you manage your time?

 If the intent is there, finding or making time is not a big deal.
 Most of the work these days can be accomplished through phone calls.
 Physically I may not be able to be everywhere but mentally I can be, infact sky’s the limit.
 Delegating work and responsibilities has also helped in managing time.
 I am believer of keep going and giving it your all.

 Any fond memories from your IIMB days?

-Our classroom days were behind us hence initial days at the course required some getting used to.
-I used to especially well prepared for Prof Ramchandran classes, as he was get upset when we were not prepared.
-But it gave me a deep understanding of analytics and understanding business from various angles.
-Being a trader, we were trained to think quickly and provide solutions, my learnings at IIMB helped me to reevaluate the quick thinking with analytical approach.
+Getting back to the classroom environment took some getting used to.
+I used to prepare for classes beforehand especially well for Prof Ramchandran’s classes.
+The course gave me a deep understanding of analytics and business from various angles.
+Being a trader, we were trained to think quickly and provide solutions, my learnings at IIMB helped me to reevaluate quick thinking with an analytical approach.

 I also made many friends who I keep in touch with.
-I appreciate the commitment and efforts all the professors put in ensuring we get a good grasp of the concepts.
+I appreciate the commitment and efforts put in by all the professors ensuring we get a good grasp of the concepts.